liangjinhongwin/cognito_starter/README.md

   - After logging in, it will redirect to "Products" page:
     ![](https://github.com/liangjinhongwin/cognito_starter/blob/master/public/products.PNG)

-    - Click on product id to see product details
+  - Click on "Product ID" to see product details

 ## Data Storage and Retrieval